87andrewh/WeirdAntiCheatIdeas/README.md

   - $?
 Not really.

 ### Misc:
-- Trust factor depenidng on linked accounts.
+- Trust factor depending on linked accounts.
 Integrate with Valve's trust factor.
 - Grouping cheaters together in games instead of banning.
 - Custom game modes with wallhacks and easy aim, maybe speed.
-Modes with assymetric player power.
+Modes with asymmetric player power.
 - Legally taking down cheat providers.
-- Mobile constriants?
+- Mobile constraints?
 - Laying traps for cheat developers, bait or directed evolution.
 - Collaborating locally to secure different regions.
 Tencent for China.
+- Speech to text to voice line?